Silasdecker/eco_genomics_2025/population_genomics/popgen_notes.md

 -   Cleaned reads are now ready to proceed to the next step in our pipeline: mapping to the reference genome!

 ### 9/16/2025: Mapping Cleaned Reads to the Reference Genome!
+* note my population is 2022
+* we used clean reads to map to black spruce reference genome using bwa-mem2
+* the reference genome is provided here:
+`/users/s/m/smdecker/projects/eco_genomics_2025/population_genomics`
+* we modified the mapping.sh script to our specific population samples and saved resulting sequence files (.sam) to the class shared space:
+`/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/bams`
+* We submitted to the VACC SLURM scheduler using sbatch requesting 10 cpus and 64 GB ram
+* some nodes would not compute so we had to run a few times until no more failure
+* While it was running we produced process_bam.sh and bam_stats.sh files and combined them in a wrapper (process_stats_wrapper.sh)

 * We will go to the reference genome via:
 `cd /gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ref_genome`